Captain Pugwash: Audiobooks

 In 1987, BBC Cover to Cover released various stories published in the 1980s on one cassette, read by the voice of Pugwash in the television series, Peter Hawkins.
 In 2012, the original picture book series was released on CD, with Jim Broadbent narrating.

 Television episodes

 1957–1966 series

-Produced and directed by Gordon Murray.
+Series 1-9 were produced and directed by Gordon Murray; Diana Potter for Series 10.
+Series 1-3 do not have individual episode titles.

+Series 1 (1957)

+Peter Hawkins voiced the first episode, while Noel Coleman narrated the rest.